9 Self-Care Practices for the Holiday Season!

 Ready or not… The busy-ness Holiday Season is upon us!

-For many, this time of year also brings up a great deal of stress, loneliness, painful memories, feelings of loss, and even self-judgment for not feeling “cheerful” or for not measuring up to self-imposed expectations.
+The Holiday's in general can be a stressful time for many.
+“The most wonderful time of the year” can also have a way of bringing up a great deal of stress, loneliness, painful memories, feelings of loss, and even self-judgment for not feeling “cheerful” or for not measuring up to self-imposed expectations.

-Factor in the insane level of commercialism, distorted media programming that sets unrealistic expectations for how things should be…
+Factor in the insane level of commercialism and distorted media programming that sets unrealistic expectations for how things should be…

-Essentially… Even when you have the best of intentions, the holidays can be quite the recipe for feeling stressed, burnout and run down!
+Even when you have the best of intentions, the holidays can be quite the recipe for feeling stressed, burnout, and run down!